bytefish/bytefish.de/blog/lda_in_opencv.md

-title: Linear Discriminant Analysis in OpenCV
+title: Linear Discriminant Analysis with OpenCV
 date: 2011-10-09 15:10
 tags: c++,
 category: computer vision
 slug: lda_in_opencv
 author: Philipp Wagner
 summary: A project for Linear Discriminant Analysis in OpenCV.

-# Linear Discriminant Analysis with OpenCV #

 There was a question on [stackoverflow](http://stackoverflow.com) on: